 In 1995, a small New Zealand bee industry group met to discuss and investigate the best way to Trade Mark and protect the unique antibacterial activity (NPA) that Dr Molan had found in some Manuka honeys.
-In 1998, Dr Molan announced that a new trade mark for the Unique Manuka Factor “UMF®” had been registered for licence holders to use as a quality mark for describing the strength of the NPA activity in New Zealand Manuka honey.
-Only Manuka Honey from New Zealand that is tested with a Non Peroxide Activity can carry the UMF® trade mark and it is based on an equivalent value strength i.e. NPA 10 = UMF® 10.
+In 1998, Dr Molan announced that a new trademark for the Unique Manuka Factor “UMF®” had been registered for licence holders to use as a quality mark for describing the strength of activity in New Zealand Manuka honey.

-More recent research has shown that one of the major components that is attributed to the unique activity in Manuka honey is methylglyoxal (MGO) and this chemical marker is now used as an indicator of the strength of activity in Manuka honey.
+More recent research has shown that one of the major components that is attributed to the unique activity in Manuka honey is Methylglyoxal (MGO) and this chemical marker is now used as the key indicator of activity strength in Manuka honey.

 MGO is measured in parts per million (ppm) and the NPA is measured as a percentage of phenol equivalent.
-The UMF® Association has established an official MGO and NPA/UMF® grading system.
-Typical examples of the correlation between MGO and UMF® areas follows:
+The approximate relationship between MGO concentration and the NPA of Manuka honey is:

-Note – Care should be taken to check the actual correlation between MGO and NPA/UMF® when selecting the strength of your honey, the larger number on MGO can be very misleading.
+Note – Care should be taken to check the actual correlation between MGO and NPA when selecting the strength of your honey.